 nor from the BGW towards UE A, because the UE does not need a control plane reporting capability (“due to the loopback usage”) (NOTE 1).

-{Editor’s note: any RTCP XR support is not required by the LP-enabled H.248 MG in this use case, which might be a discrepancy to clause 6.3 … }

 It may be noted that the BGW provides actually a “virtual loopback source” role, rather than the real loopback source, which is given be the RTP end system UE B (NOTE 2).

 NOTE 1 – The UE may need the RTCP XR data for other purposes than control plane reporting.
 For instance due to a management plane reporting interface, or as input data for the UE-embedded application control logic, or as output information for a local display.